dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <td>sourceType</td>
 <td>Defines how this variable is populated with data from the enrollment and events.
 <ul>
-<li><p>DATAELEMENT_NEWEST_EVENT_PROGRAM_STAGE - In tracker capture, gets the newest value that exists for a dataelement, within the events of a given program stage in the current enrollment.
+<li><p>DATAELEMENT_NEWEST_EVENT_PROGRAM_STAGE - In tracker capture, gets the newest value that exists for a data element, within the events of a given program stage in the current enrollment.
 In event capture, gets the newest value among the 10 newest events on the organisation unit.</p></li>
-<li><p>DATAELEMENT_NEWEST_EVENT_PROGRAM - In tracker capture, get the newest value that exists for a dataelement across the whole enrollment.
+<li><p>DATAELEMENT_NEWEST_EVENT_PROGRAM - In tracker capture, get the newest value that exists for a data element across the whole enrollment.
 In event capture, gets the newest value among the 10 newest events on the organisation unit.</p></li>
-<li><p>DATAELEMENT_CURRENT_EVENT - Gets the value of the given dataelement in the current event only.</p></li>
+<li><p>DATAELEMENT_CURRENT_EVENT - Gets the value of the given data element in the current event only.</p></li>
 <li><p>DATAELEMENT_PREVIOUS_EVENT - In tracker capture, gets the newest value that exists among events in the program that precedes the current event.
 In event capture, gets the newvest value among the 10 preceeding events registered on the organisation unit.</p></li>
 <li><p>CALCULATED_VALUE - Used to reserve a variable name that will be assigned by a ASSIGN program rule action</p></li>
 <li><p>TEI_ATTRIBUTE - Gets the value of a given tracked entity attribute</p></li>